msychalice/leetcode/README.md

 2.Set reached flag to true when start checking a grid, but needs to set the flag back to false if the check fails at the grid.

 ## 133. Clone Graph
-1. Use Depth First Search to traverse the graph
+1. Use Depth First Search to traverse the connected and undirected graph
 2. Cache all reached node

 ## 322. Coin Change